 I tried to keep on top of the tremors, slipping, praying, hurting.
 Trying.
 Till I felt the grip loosen as the epidural kicked in.
 I slowly came back to my human senses.
 I could feel the build up of the contractions but the epidural had taken the edge off the pain.
 I kept the dose as low as possible so that my legs were still just about movable.
 I still had to breathe through each contraction but I was in control of it.
 It was like being reborn.

 “Birth is a mystery.
 Words are not enough.” – Marie O’Connor

 By midnight I was 4cm dilated.
 I had to relieve myself so a catheter was set up.
 Baby made the insertion quite tricky as his head was really low.
 And full of hair, said the midwife, as she tickled his head.

 By 4 am I had dilated to the magic 10cm.
 Yes!
 An hour more and I would be ready to push.
 As the clock struck 5, the midwife smiled at me.
 ‘Ready to meet baby?’
 She asked.
 I nodded in excitement.
 Nizar had just stirred awake precisely at that moment.
 He smiled in dazed happiness as he realized we were gearing up for the climax.

 The midwife went in for a final examination and even in my spent state I realized something was not right.
 In the dim glow of the room, I could see something close to panic in her face.
 Her tone much quieter than it had been all night, she informed me that baby’s heartbeat was dropping.
 She quickly dashed to get the doctor, reappearing with three new people.
 All of them mirrored the same emotion: one of utmost, meaningful urgency.
-I had to be rushed to the OT: at best, I was headed for a forceps delivery, at worst, a C section.
+I had to be rushed to the OT: I was headed for a forceps delivery, or a C section.
 I just wanted my baby to be OK so I wordlessly nodded to everything.
 They wheeled me away quickly, leaving my husband behind who, unbeknownst to me, would cry fearing the worst, the anti-climax tearing right through his exhaustion and hopes.